sanketbisne/Git-for-Cloud-engineers/README.md

 git config --global user.email <email>

 - `Creating a Directory`

    mkdir my-data

 - `Navigating to Directory`

    cd  my-data

 - `Initialize the Repository`

    git init

 - `Create the Sample File`

    touch sample.txt

 - `Check the Untracked / Tracked Files`

    git status

 - `Add the files from your working directory to Staging Area (specific file)`

    git add sample.txt

 OR

   `Add the files from your working directory to Staging Area(all files)`

    git add .

 - `Save Changes to Your Local Repository and Capture a Snapshot of staged changes`

   git commit -m "Your message here"

 -`To Display the commit value and shows the history of local repository`

-git log
+  git log --oneline --graph

--`Now Add our Google Cloud Source Repository`
+-`Now Lets add our remote repo`

-Create a Repository in Google Cloud from the below command or for Console.
+  Create a Repository in Google Cloud / Gitlab / Github / BitBucket from the below command or for Console.

 > Go to Github